sftsrv/sqlq/README.md

 # Supported Databases

-Currently the application should work fine with:
+Currently the application supports:

 1. SQLite
+   - Connection String as pth to the DB File: `./mydatabase.db`.
+Relative paths may be used but will be resolved from the current directory
-2. PostgreSQL
+3. PostgreSQL
+   - Connection String in Postgres format: `postgres://username:password@hostname:PORT/databasename`
-3. Microsoft SQL Server
+5. Microsoft SQL Server
+   - Connection String in SQL Server Format: `Server=hostname:PORT;Database=databasename;User Id=username;Password=password;Trusted_Connection=True;`.
+Can also add `Encrypt=False;` to the end for working with dbs

 > Contributions welcome for additional database support